-If you have an Office 365 subscription, you can select either Office 365 or Microsoft News as your preferred feed and then select a Focused, Inspirational, or Informational page layout type.
+If you have a Microsoft 365 subscription, you can select either Microsoft 365 or Microsoft News as your preferred feed and then select a Focused, Inspirational, or Informational page layout type.
 Otherwise, Microsoft News is used automatically.

 The page layout types determine how the selected feed is displayed on a tab.
 The Focused layout type shows a minimalistic view of the feed, the Informational type contains more tools to stay productive, and the Inspirational type is the most decorative page layout type with a motivating image of the day and easy access to your selected feed content.

 You can always change the selected options later in Settings and more > Settings > New tab page.